Challenging the Boundaries of Reasoning: An Olympiad-Level Math Benchmark for Large Language Models: Benchmark Construction

 \subsection{Format and Verification Methodology}

-OlymMATH adopts the MATH dataset format (see Figure \ref{fig:splash}) for seamless integration with existing pipelines and enhancing clarity and processing efficiency.
-All problems are text-based, including geometry reformulated from diagrams to align with LLM evaluation, as mentioned previously.
-For consistent, objective assessment, answers are restricted to real numbers and intervals (see Table~\ref{format}), avoiding ambiguous formats and enabling reliable \texttt{sympy}-based and numerical verification.
+OlymMATH adopts MATH and miniF2F dataset format (see Figure \ref{fig:splash}) for seamless integration with existing pipelines and enhancing clarity and processing efficiency.
+All problems are text-based, including geometry problems reformulated from diagrams to align with LLM evaluation, as mentioned previously. {For consistent, objective assessment, answers to computational problems are restricted to real numbers and intervals, \eg ``$[\sqrt{33}, +\infty)$'', while excluding ambiguous formats such as set operations, variables, complex numbers, and texts (see Table~\ref{format} in Appendix for details).
+This design enables reliable \texttt{sympy}-based and formal Lean server verification.}

 To make the evaluation more challenging, OlymMATH includes problems with multiple numerical answers.
-These problems are modified to require a summary of all potential outcomes (\eg sums, sums of squares; see Figure \hyperref[tab:case3]{7} in Appendix).
+These problems are modified to require a summary of all potential outcomes (\eg sums, sums of squares; see Figure \hyperref[tab:case3]{6} in Appendix).
 This method effectively assesses whether models can consider all possible answers, thereby providing a robust evaluation of their reasoning capabilities.